-So, what is a transmission valve body?
+What is a transmission valve body?
 How does it work?
-What are some of the symptoms of a faulty one?
+What are some of the symptoms of a faulty valve body?

 While it’s true that manual gearboxes, on the whole, have become a lot smoother and easier to control, giving drivers of modern cars a much better quality of drive.
 The real improvement has come in the form of the automatic gearbox.